 Encoding Strategies That Build Durable Memory

 Retrieval practice is the most well-evidenced strategy for long-term retention.
 Roediger and Butler (2011) showed that testing produces greater long-term retention than restudying the same material, even when the tests are low-stakes.
-In practical terms, this means asking pupils to write down everything they remember about a topic before you revisit it.
-You can use quizzes at the start of lessons, or have pupils answer questions without looking at their notes.
+In practical terms, this means asking learners to write down everything they remember about a topic before you revisit it.
+You can use quizzes at the start of lessons, or have learners answer questions without looking at their notes.
 The act of retrieval strengthens the memory trace.
 Full guidance on implementing this is available in the guide to retrieval practice for teachers.

 Ebbinghaus (1885) mapped what he called the 'forgetting curve': a steep decline in retention that begins within hours of learning and flattens out over time.
 His data, collected through self-experimentation with nonsense syllables, showed that roughly half of new material is forgotten within a day without review.
 By the end of a week, much of what remains has degraded further.